friemen/reactnet/README.md

 The `propagate!` function is the heart of the algorithm, and it works recursively.
 The maximum recursion depth corresponds to the topological height of the network.
-It is usually invoked in the form of `(propagate! network pending-links pending-reactives)`.
+It is usually invoked in the form of `(propagate! network pending-links [pending-reactives completed-reactives])`.
 The arguments are:
 * the network,
-* any links from a prior call to it that weren't evaluated so far
+* any links from a prior call to it that weren't evaluated so far,
-* and any reactives that are known to have pending values.
+* any reactives that are known to have pending values,
+* and reactives that are known to be completed.

 Steps: